Paper Mario: The Origami King: Characters

 Since the release of Paper Mario: Sticker Star, new characters in the Paper Mario series could not be modified versions of existing characters, such as a change in age or gender, and any original characters had to have had no previous involvement with the Mario universe.
 Character designs went through a critical review by Nintendo's intellectual property team, although the designers were allowed to give Toads different outfits.
 On June 12, 2020, Nintendo released another trailer revealing partners that will join Mario on his adventure and help complete tasks, such as aiding in combat.
 Although the feature had remained absent from the games since Sticker Star, critics were still disappointed that the allies did not seem to have much functionality; some were hoping for partners that would help solve puzzles and progress in skill alongside Mario.

 Tanabe intended the origami Princess Peach to have an inhuman aura which he used to appeal to a more adult audience.
 He visualized her approaching Mario while she turned into an origami form; the game's opening sequence eventually used this action.
 To ensure characters would still be recognizable in their origami form, the artists analyzed each character to determine "whether a side-on or front-on view would be best to bring out their individuality".
 They created real-life mock-ups to make sure the in-game forms would be similarly realistic.

 The Legion of Stationery is an example of the concept of having characters not involved with the Mario franchise.
 The developers chose "objects that everyone will have interacted with at some point in their lives" for these roles.
-Tanabe referenced his childhood to develop these characters imagining what their weaknesses would be based on their function, such as hitting the backside of the hole punch during its boss battler to knock out previously punched paper.
+Tanabe referenced his childhood to develop these characters imagining what their weaknesses would be based on their function, such as hitting the backside of the hole punch during its boss battle to knock out previously punched paper.
 He also conceptualized their attacks based on childhood imagination and how children pretend what objects could do.
 For example, colored pencils act as missiles in-game because of their shape.